Hot Flashes: A Warning Sign for Alzheimer’s

 This article delves into the research findings and offers practical advice for women approaching menopause.

-It aims to shed light on preventative measures that could potentially curb the risk of cognitive decline and Alzheimer’s.
+It aims to shed light on preventative measures that could potentially curb the risk of and Alzheimer’s.

 According to a study published in the journal Menopause, women who reported experiencing severe hot flashes were more than twice as likely to develop Alzheimer’s later in life.